The Ultimate Grow Light FAQ

 COB LED grow lights contain densely placed LEDs on a single light.
 They’re more efficient and intense than non-COB LED grow lights.

-Quantum board LED grow lights are full spectrum lights with a bare-bones design.
+Quantum boards are a specific design of LED grow light that utilize white spectrum and a bare-bones design.
 They don’t require cooling fans or heat sinks.
 They’re efficient and give COB LED grow lights a run for their money.
+These lights utilize drivers, and they are often dimmable.

 The quantum board design was started by Horticulture Lighting Group and has since been replicated by other brands.